evmarts/blog/_posts/2017-08-10-overlayer.md

 ---
 layout: post
-title: Overlaying Images with Motivational Quotes
+title: overlaying images with motivational quotes
 ---

 This project's goal is to automate the process of overlaying text onto images.
 Images to be overlayed with text are to be stored in the ```/in/bkg``` directory.
 The lines of text are to be stored in a text file ```quotes.txt```.

-## Motivation
+### motivation

 A common design for a post on social media is an image overlayed with text.
 These types of posts show up a lot in niches aimed at self-motivation, specifically those concerned with physical fitness.